Symmetrical Flow Matching: Unified Image Generation, Segmentation, and Classification with Score-Based Generative Models: Results Discussion

 \subsection{Semantic Segmentation and Generation}

 Table~\ref{tab:sys_results} reports semantic segmentation and image synthesis results across benchmarks.
-SymmFlow consistently outperforms prior models on the synthesis task, achieving the lowest FID scores across datasets.
-Visualizations in Figure~\ref{fig:celeba_samples} confirm that the model produces high-fidelity, mask-consistent samples on both CelebAMask-HQ and COCO-Stuff, capturing structural details with strong adherence to the conditioning masks.
-While LPIPS is commonly used to assess perceptual diversity, it can be misleading in isolation—higher LPIPS values may result from poor image quality rather than true variability.
+SymmFlow consistently outperforms prior models in the synthesis task, achieving the lowest FID scores across datasets.
+The visualizations in Figure~\ref{fig:celeba_samples} confirm that the model produces mask-consistent high-fidelity samples on CelebAMask-HQ and COCO-Stuff, capturing structural details with strong adherence to the conditioning masks.
+Although LPIPS is commonly used to assess perceptual diversity, it can be misleading in isolation, as higher LPIPS values may result from poor image quality rather than true variability.
 Conversely, low LPIPS may indicate mode collapse or data leakage rather than accurate diversity.
 Therefore, interpreting LPIPS jointly with FID is essential.
-SymmFlow demonstrates the most favorable trade-off between image quality and diversity, reflecting strong generative capability without sacrificing semantic alignment.
+SymmFlow achieves the best trade-off between image quality and diversity, reflecting strong generative capability without sacrificing semantic alignment.

 In the segmentation task, SymmFlow achieves competitive performance compared to specialized segmentation baselines, particularly on COCO-Stuff.
 As shown in Figure~\ref{fig:coco_samples}, the model demonstrates semantic understanding beyond the ground-truth annotations; for instance, correctly identifying a laptop absent from the label map.
 However, performance is limited by the low-resolution latent representation (64$\times$64$\times$4), which hampers fine-grained accuracy.
 This is especially evident for small-area classes such as earrings or partially occluded features like eyebrows and ears, where segmentation quality deteriorates due to insufficient spatial detail.
 Despite this, the global segmentation structure remains coherent.
 SemFlow, while also achieving strong performance on the segmentation task, falls short on semantic image synthesis.
-Quantitative results indicate limited visual fidelity underscoring the limitations of the architecture in jointly modeling segmentation and generation without further design or training adjustments.
+Quantitative results indicate limited visual fidelity, underscoring the limitations of the architecture in jointly modeling segmentation and generation without further design or training adjustments.